Coding Assistance in XAML

 You can establish a custom color scheme.
 For more information, see Configuring Fonts and Colors.

 ReSharper highlights color usages with corresponding color and shows additional information on the tooltip.
-You can also define a color using the palette.
+You can also press Alt+Enter on a highlighted color usage, choose Pick color from palette and define a color using a visual palette.
 For more information, see Color Assistance.

 ReSharper provides a couple of useful features that can save your efforts on typing.
 So you write more code with less keystrokes.